Languages of Belgium: French

 The second-most spoken primary (Belgian) language, used natively by approximately one third of the population, is French.
 It is the official language of the French Community (which, like the Flemish Community, is a political entity), the dominant language in Wallonia (having also a small German-speaking Community), as well as the Brussels-Capital Region.
 Almost all of the inhabitants of the Capital region speak French as either their primary language (50%) or as a lingua franca (45%).
 Many Flemish people also speak French as a second language.
-Belgian French is in most respects identical to standard, Parisian French, but differs in some points of vocabulary, pronunciation, and semantics.
+Belgian French is in most respects identical to the French of France, but differs in some points of vocabulary, pronunciation, and semantics.

+According to the Organisation internationale de la Francophonie, 76% of Belgians could speak French in 2022.

 German

 German is the least prevalent official language in Belgium, spoken natively by less than 1% of the population.
-The German-speaking Community of Belgium numbers 77,000, residing in an area of Belgium that was ceded by the former German Empire as part of the Treaty of Versailles, which concluded World War I. In 1940, Nazi Germany re-annexed the region following its invasion of Belgium during World War II; after the war it was returned to Belgium.
+The German-speaking Community of Belgium numbers 79,500, residing in an area of Belgium that was ceded by the former German Empire as part of the Treaty of Versailles, which concluded World War I. In 1940, Nazi Germany re-annexed the region, following its invasion of Belgium during World War II; after the war it was returned to Belgium.

-In the Arelerland in the southern part of Belgium Luxembourgish is traditionally spoken.